DigantoBhowmik/MultiFormFLow/readme.md

 # Multi-Step Form with Django and Angular
 This is a client project that I received from Upwork.
 I have to create a multi-step form with Django and Angular.
-The form will collect data from users and validate the data using Instagram and YouTube APIs.
+The form will collect data from users and validate the data.
 The form will have multiple steps and the user should be able to save the progress and continue later.
 The form will have the following steps:

 #### Step 1: Setup Django Backend